voodoo12345/credits-docs/source/step_by_step.rst

 Create transforms and other modules
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the simplest scenario you will need to only implement your transforms.
+In the simplest scenario, you will need to only implement your transforms.
 You can use ``SingleKeyProof`` provided in the Common library as a default way to prove transaction validity with one signing key per signature.
 And your transaction in the simplest scenario can also be the default ``Transaction`` provided in the common library.

-In simplest case you may have just one transform.
+So in this simplest case, you may have just one transform.
 The transform must implement ``credits.transform.Transform``.
 You can find more details on implementing transforms and actual examples in :ref:`Transform <transform>` documentation.